A test for catecholamines measures the

 main catecholamines are epinephrine (adrenaline), norepinephrine

-and metanephrine.
-Metanephrine is often measured during a catecholamine test.
+metanephrine, and normetanephrine.
+Metanephrine and normetanephrine also may be measured during a catecholamine test.

 Catecholamines increase heart rate, blood